sarahasan5/sarahasan5/README.md

-# Hi there, I'm Sara Hasan 👋
+# Hi there, I'm Sara Hasan👋

 Electrical & Computer Engineering Student at the University of Memphis passionate about building software, mobile applications, and embedded systems that solve real-world problems.

 ## 👩‍💻 About Me
 🎓 B.S. in Electrical & Computer Engineering
 📚 Second Major in Mathematical Sciences
 🏅 Dean's List (2024–2026)